julemai/SAMOWebv1/README.md

 # SAMO website

-This is the repo for the SAMO group website
+This is the repo for the SAMO group website which is now live at www.sensitivityanalysis.org